See also top-level FAQ page.

 wxWidgets is a class library that allows you to compile graphical C++ programs on a range of different platforms. wxWidgets defines a common API across platforms, but uses the native graphical user interface (GUI) on each platform, so your program will take on the native 'look and feel' that users are familiar with.

-Although GUI applications are mostly built programmatically, there are several dialog editors to help build attractive dialogs and panels. wxDesigner Software's wxDesigner and Anthemion Software's DialogBlocks are two commercial examples, but there are others, see the wiki tools page for some of them.
+Although GUI applications are mostly built programmatically, there are several dialog editors to help build attractive dialogs and panels.
+Anthemion Software's DialogBlocks is one commercial example, but there are many others, see the wiki tools page for some of them.

 Can I use wxWidgets for both proprietary (commercial) projects, and GPL'ed projects?

 Yes.
 Please see the licence for details, but basically you can distribute proprietary binaries without distributing any source code, and neither will wxWidgets conflict with GPL code you may be using or developing with it.

 The conditions for using wxWidgets are the same whether you are a personal, academic or commercial developer.

 No official support, but the mailing list is very helpful and some people say that wxWidgets support is better than for much commercial software.
 The developers are keen to fix bugs as soon as possible, though obviously there are no guarantees.